snowplow-archive/snowplow.github.com/_posts/2017-01-03-snowplow-javascript-tracker-2.7.0.md

 [Content Security Policy (CSP)][csp] is a computer security standard introduced to prevent cross-site scripting (XSS), clickjacking and other code injection attacks resulting from execution of malicious content in the trusted web page context.

-This release of the tracker is CSP compliant!
+With this release the Snowplow Javascript Tracker is now CSP compliant!

 <h2 id="error-tracking">3.
 Automatic and manual error tracking</h2>

 The JS tracker now supports automatic error tracking!
+This should make it much simpler to identify unexpected JS errors, and understand the context that those errors occur in (using all rest of the Snowplow data), allowing for faster diagnosis of the underlying issues causing those errors.

-Simply enable this when initializing the tracker:
+To enable automatic error tracking, simply run the following when initializing the tracker:

 ```
 window.snowplow_name_here('enableErrorTracking');
 ```

-and make sure that you have created the [application error table][application-error-table] in Redshift.
+and make sure that you have created the [application error table][application-error-table] in Redshift to house the relevant data generated.

 In addition you can manually catch errors and track them using the new [trackError][track-error] method.